LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-21-DoNotRageQuit.md

 I thought, an IT firm!
 This is my chance.
 Someone who had worked for the telecommunication provider a few months earlier advises that they left because "they micromanage you like nothing else."
 He wasn't wrong, the problem was though, they paid a bit better.

 So I went to one of the most complained telcos in the country.

+## Search their intranet for professional free company certificates.

 Of course I didn't get the IT job.

-Now the customers were really angry and no one could blame them.
+But now the customers were really angry and no one could blame them.

 Eventually I got a Security Champion certificate that the company had up on there intranet.
 They took Cyber Security very seriously.
 Our computers were hard to login to especially after a rival company got breached and customer data leaked, including mine.
 This place, it was a cyber security maximum prison.
 It came after the hack so the executives likely became very scared about what was going to happen.